Metal Gateways¶

 - Egress bandwidth usage on public IPv4 blocks is billed at the existing rate.

-Provisioning a Metal Gateway¶
+Creating a Metal Gateway¶

 From the Create Metal Gateway panel, select the VLAN you want to attach to the gateway from the drop-down.
 Make sure that the VLAN is in the same Metro as the IP address blocks and servers you want to use with the gateway.
 If you do not have an eligible VLAN, click +Create New VLAN, which takes you through the process to create one.

-Then, select which type of IPv4 addresses you want to use with the gateway.
 If using a Public IPv4 address block, either select from the eligible IP address blocks in the Metro where the servers are or click +Create New IP Block to create one.
 Again, make sure that the IP address block is in the same Metro as the VLAN and the servers you want to use with the gateway.

 If you want to use a Private IPv4 address block, you will have to create a new one.
 Select the size of the block from the drop-down and it will automatically be created in the same Metro as the VLAN you choose for the gateway.